Wine Regions

 Burgundy

-Pinot Noir and Chardonnay.
-The benchmark for both.
-The most terroir-obsessed wine region on earth.
+Pinot Noir, Chardonnay, and the most terroir-obsessed wine region on earth.

 France